 Ehrwald is a unique and ideal place for kids located in the North Tyrolean Alps of Austria.
 It is one of the most convenient places we’ve been in terms of services and amenities specific to kids.
 At this posting, I think we’ve been there four times in two seasons, as a family.
 I’ll go into all the details.

 Ironically, whenever we visit Ehrwald, we always stay in Garmisch (told you Americans always go there), so I can’t provide any info on lodging.
-This is due to mine and Kate’s inability to plan, more than a month out, any part of our lives: shout-out to being unorganized!
+This is due to mine and my Spouse’s inability to plan, more than a month out, any part of our lives: shout-out to being unorganized!

 The town of Ehrwald is like most other small ones throughout the Alpine landscape.
 Situated in a valley and surrounded by rock.
 The resort itself takes part in the Top Snow promotion that I mentioned in my Zugspitze post, so if you’re down in the area for several days, you can factor Ehrwald into your plans, which I’d recommend.

 The primary ski area of Ehrwald is accessible by a gondola that is surrounded by free parking.
 We’ve been there on weekdays and weekends, to be honest, both experiences parking and getting tickets really wasn’t that much of a pain.
 Weekends you’ll wait a bit longer but nothing like I’ve seen stateside.
 The price for an adult single day is nearly €50 which, for the relative small size of the place, is a bit expensive *to me*, but the amazing environment for the kids is worth it.
 Depending on age and skill, you may have to ensure you buy your kid a lift ticket before you hit the gondola up.